Reaching consensus with gossip and pruning semi-lattice

 Musings

-Curious, I looked up “morphism” on Wikipedia and discovered that this is partial, local morphism.
+Curious, I looked up “morphism” on Wikipedia and discovered that this is partial morphism.
 I didn’t expect morphism to appear here.

 Appendix – Proper Replace in Sync9